What is Farydak and how is it used?

 Population pharmacokinetic (PK) analyses of FARYDAK indicated that body surface area, gender, age, and race do not have a clinically meaningful influence on clearance.

-Renal Impairment: The effect of renal impairment on the pharmacokinetics of panobinostat was assessed in a phase 1 trial of 37 patients with advanced cancer and varying degrees of renal impairment.
-Panobinostat AUC0–inf in the mild, moderate and severe renal impairment groups were 64%, 99% and 59%, of the normal group, respectively.
-The relative change in Cmax followed a similar pattern [see Use in Specific Populations].
+The effect of renal impairment on the pharmacokinetics of panobinostat was assessed in a phase 1 trial of 37 patients with advanced cancer and varying degrees of renal impairment.
+Panobinostat AUC0– inf in the mild, moderate and severe renal impairment groups were 64%, 99% and 59%, of the normal group, respectively.
+The relative change in Cmax followed a similar pattern [see Use In Specific Populations].

-CYP2D6 Substrates: Coadministration of a single 60 mg dextromethorphan (DM) dose with FARYDAK (20 mg once per day, on Days 3, 5, and 8) increased the Cmax and AUC0–∞ of DM by 20% to 200% and 20% to 130% (interquartile ranges), respectively, compared to when DM was given alone in 14 patients with advanced cancer.
-These DM exposures were extremely variable (CV% > 150%).
+Coadministration of a single 60 mg dextromethorphan (DM) dose with FARYDAK (20 mg once per day, on Days 3, 5, and 8) increased the Cmax and AUC0–∞ of DM by 20% to 200% and 20% to 130% (interquartile ranges), respectively, compared to when DM was given alone in 14 patients with advanced cancer.
+These DM exposures were extremely variable (CV% >150%).
 Avoid coadministration of FARYDAK with sensitive CYP2D6 substrates or CYP2D6 substrates that have a narrow therapeutic index [see DRUG INTERACTIONS].

 Panobinostat inhibits CYP2D6, CYP2C19 and CYP3A4 (time-dependent), but does not inhibit CYP1A2, CYP2C8, CYP2C9, and CYP2E.